SmartsquareGmbH/mqtt-admin-starter/README.md

 # Mqtt Admin Starter

 This project contains a basic service to register and unregister clients to authenticate to an MQTT broker for Spring Boot.
-As of the current version only support for EMQ X is implemented, but other brokers could be implemented by subclassing the `BrokerApiClient` interface.
+As of the current version only support for EMQ X 4.3 is implemented, but other brokers could be implemented by subclassing the `BrokerApiClient` interface.

+> :warning: EMQ X regulary changes it's api so only use with the specified version!

 ## Getting started